datamol-io/molfeat/docs/usage.md

 # Getting started

+## Organization
-Molfeat is organized in two main modules:
+Molfeat is organized in three main modules:

 - `molfeat.store`: The model store loads, lists and registers all featurizers.
 - `molfeat.calc`: A calculator is a callable that featurizes a single molecule.